 A. Public health authorities around the world are working together to test and share information about influenza viruses.
-In the US, the Center for Disease Control and Prevention (CDC), working with state public health agencies, is actively monitoring influenza activity in this country.
+In the United States, the Centers for Disease Control and Prevention (CDC), working with state public health agencies, is actively monitoring influenza activity in this country.

-A. The US Department of Health and Human Services, public health agencies at the state (such as Oregon State Public Health Division) and local levels (such as Washington County Department of Health and Human Services) have developed or are working on emergency plans to respond to a pandemic.
+A. The U.S. Department of Health and Human Services, public health agencies at the state (such as Oregon Health Authority) and local levels (such as Washington County Department of Health and Human Services) have developed or are working on emergency plans to respond to a pandemic.
 State and local health departments are also working with healthcare facilities, businesses, faith-based organizations and other community groups to help them prepare for pandemic flu.

 A. Tuberculosis, or TB, is a preventable infectious disease caused by a bacterium called Mycobacterium tuberculosis.
 TB can attack any part of the body, but primarily attacks the lungs.
 TB disease was once a leading cause of death in the United States.
 Worldwide, TB still causes more deaths than any other infectious disease.

 During the 1940s, scientists discovered the first of many drugs used to treat TB.
 As a result, TB slowly began to disappear in the U.S. Unfortunately, TB infection has made a comeback in recent decades.
 After 1984, the number of TB cases reported in the U.S. began to increase.
 More than 25,000 cases were reported in 1993.